← Back to Blog

 4. Follow-Up Sequence After No Response

-Most deals are closed in the follow-up, not the first contact.
-Here's a prompt that builds a 4-touch sequence:
+Most deals close in the follow-up, not the first contact.
+This prompt builds a 4-touch sequence that adds value rather than just checking in:

 Write a 4-email follow-up sequence for a prospect who went silent after showing initial interest.